- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 Probabilistic Analysis of Onion Routing in a Black-box

-Model (Extended abstract) [pdf] [BibTeX]
+Model (Extended abstract) [paper] [BibTeX]

 Joan